-Based on the overall positive traffic data during the times of the restrictions, air quality data, and feedback received from residents and stakeholders during the trial period, we are now consulting on making the scheme permanent.
+Based on the overall positive traffic and cycling data during the times of the restrictions, we are now consulting on making the scheme permanent with the above changes.

-About the proposed cycle hangar installations on Croftdown Road
+About the proposed cycle hangar installations on Islip Street

 Residents in Camden have told us that they would like to have more lockable cycle parking, for hire, close to where they live.
 We know that a lack of somewhere to keep a bike safely can put people off taking up cycling.
 As a result, we are rolling out a programme of installing cycle hangars across the borough.